 - Affordable and sustainable housing developments.

 - Transit stations and facilities.

 - Electric bicycle and car share programs.

-- Solar installation and energy efficiency
+- Solar installation and energy efficiency.

 - Water-energy efficiency installations.

 California Strategic Growth Council

 - Urban greening and green infrastructure.

 - Bicycle and pedestrian facilities.

 - Recycling and waste management

 - Low-carbon transit vehicles and clean vehicle rebates.

 - Health and well-being projects.

 - Indoor air quality improvement.

 - Community microgrids.

 - Brownfield redevelopment.

+TCC Project Development Grant bridges support for communities that do not have shovel-ready projects by funding pre-development, basic infrastructure, and capacity building activities.
 TCC Planning Grants support planning activities to advance community-led goals and projects and to prepare for implementation of resilience funding.

 Funding Availability

 Annually appropriated by the legislature, with funding until 2024.
-In Round 4, a total of \$106.2 million was available for Implementation Grants of up to \$35 million and Planning Grants of up to \$300,000.
-Funding for Rounds 4 through 6 will be appropriated from the general fund through the climate budget.
+In Round 5, a total of \$100 million is available for Implementation Grants of up to \$29.5 million, Project Development Grants of up to \$5 million, and Planning Grants of up to \$300,000.
+Funding for Rounds 4 through 6 are appropriated from the General Fund through the climate budget.

 Terms/Dates

-Schedule for applications and awards are dependent on the annual appropriation.
-For Round 4 (fiscal year 2021-2022), the application was released was in March, the application deadline is July 1, and awards will be announced in October.
-Rounds 5 and 6 will follow similar annual cycles.
+The schedule for applications and awards is dependent on the annual appropriation.
+For Round 5 (fiscal year 2022-2023), the application was released in March 2023, the application deadline is August 1, 2023, and awards will be announced in December 2023.
+All applicants must indicate their intent to apply by the relevant date listed on the application instructions.
+Round 6 will follow a similar cycle.

 Program Contact

-Sarah Newsham tcc@sqc.ca.gov
+Jess Ison tcc@sqc.ca.gov

 Sustainable Agricultural Lands Conservation (SALC)

 Purpose

 The protect agricultural lands that are at risk of conversion to other uses.
 Studies show that farmland produces 70 times less GHG emissions than urbanized land, and protecting farmland provides an opportunity to capture carbon in the land base.
 SALC grants simultaneously support California's need for agricultural conservation, economic growth, and sustainable development.
 Both planning grants and implementation grants are available through the program.

 Eligible Applicants

 Planning Grants:

+- California Native American Tribes.

 - Cities.

 - Counties.

 - Resource conservation districts.

 - Special districts.

 - Local agency formation commissions.